farlee2121/BlockScheduler/docs/Event-basedModel.md

   - a state machine per command is the same as a state machine that take a command and a current state.
     - If I need to broker different kinds of actions, then I can aggregate on either side of the commands, depending on what is appropriate for the design
   - read models don't live in this state machine, so they need to pass enough data to fetch the existing state object

+!!!
+I realized that commands can nest.
+I could include a list of  add-note/delete-note commands as part of the update-partner command.
+Then I could choose to call them together or separate without needing to write any new command handlers or event handlers
+- there is also no ambiguity in resolving against current state because each level is in terms of an action (or difference)

+I'm realizing command convention (event-based) makes for very flexible invocation.
+Endpoints don't really matter.
+The identity is contained in the command.
+Thus
+- events can be nested / batched
+- events can be streamed/queued
+  - we could serialize any subset of commands pretty easily
+- events can be invoked individually
+- events can be held for later execution
+In a way, it makes our api a batch language